 - Iodine – Iodine is a crucial nutrient for women’s health.
 I can not overstate this fact.
 Iodine isn’t just important for thyroid health, it’s also critical for the health of the breasts and the ovaries.
 In fact the breasts are the largest consumers of iodine, with the ovaries being the second largest consumers of this nutrient.
 Iodine helps to make our cells less sensitive to estrogen, which is important for so many reasons including estrogen dominant cancer prevention, and iodine is also important for immune function and thyroid health.
 Where is iodine primarily found?
 In seafood such as sea vegetables, scallops, cod, shrimp, sardines, salmon, eggs, and tuna.

-- Complete protein – It’s a lot easier to obtain complete protein from animal foods than it is from plant foods.
+- Complete protein – For the body to make a particular protein all the amino acids for that protein must be present in the cell at the same time.
+If any are missing, the protein cannot be made.
+What happens then is the amino acids are instead either oxidized for energy or converted to carbohydrates or fats.
+It’s a lot easier to obtain complete protein from animal foods than it is from plant foods.
 Why do we care about getting optimal amounts of complete protein?
 Well, our hormonal balance depends on protein, as does the healthy functioning of our immune system.
 Protein also helps to regulate our neurotransmitters and it aids in blood sugar control.
 Suffice to say optimal levels of complete protein is essential for our overall health.

 - Heme iron – It’s well known that heme iron is a lot more bioavailable than non-heme, (plant-based) iron.
 Vegans and vegetarians will argue that vitamin C will increase the absorption of non-heme iron in plant foods however, the problem is that plant foods contain polyphenols or phytates, which inhibit the absorption of non-heme iron.
 These polyphenols and phytates do not inhibit the absorption of heme iron, so you can enjoy your steak with a ton of veggies on the side.
 Clams, liver, and red meat are some of the best sources of heme iron.